thomass171/GroundServices/README.md

 Its just a prototype and problably contains a lot of bugs.
 The longer it runs, the risk of a null/nil pointer increases.
 Indicator for this is when all vehicles stop moving.
 Reloading the module from the GUI can be used for reiniting GroundService quickly.

+# Releases
+# v0.1.0 (20170602)
+Initial release
+# v0.2.0
+Modifications:
+* Fixes the problem of vehicles having wrong elevation when they were launched before the scenery was completely loaded.
+* Uses position dependant elevation for visualized ground net segments instead of airport elevation.
+* Fuel truck added
+* Now finds a vehicle home position even for groundnets having inconsistent headings at parking positions
+* Fixes several "non-objects have no members" problems.
+* Delayed launch of initial vehicles
+* preparation for AI traffic integration